droberson/icmp-backdoor/README.md

 # Building

+First, you should edit icmp-backdoor.c.
+In particular, change the MAGIC1, MAGIC2, and PROGNAME macros to values that suit your needs.

-Just use _make_.
+Next, just use _make_.
 This has currently been tested only on Linux.
 Will test on BSD, macOS and others soon:

 	$ make